We caught our first glimpse of Lollipop on Google’s Nexus devices back in September.

-We received a statement from Sony Mobile UK that read as follows: “The over-riding priority at the moment is to deliver a strong, stable update for the Xperia Z series – we’re in the last stages of testing and we’ll begin rolling out soon.”
+We received a statement from Sony Mobile UK that read as follows: “The over-riding priority at the moment is to deliver a strong, stable update for the Xperia Z series –

 The Android 5.0 Lollipop brings a raft of features including improved battery life, Google’s ‘material design’ aesthetic, and lock-screen notifications.

 The update will also allow Xperia users to finally install apps onto a microSD card.
 Currently, SD cards are read-only except for Sony’s own apps.